Protecting Your Loved Ones From Financial Distress

 Know the Risks

-While remembering online passwords can become a challenge for just about anyone, it can be especially difficult for people who experience cognitive decline.
+Remembering online passwords can become a challenge for anyone, and can be especially difficult for people who experience cognitive decline.
 As more billing takes place online, people have to not only remember all their passwords, but also navigate multiple websites to make their payments, which can lead to distress and late or lapsed payments.

 Along with the challenges cognitive decline poses to financial decision making, older adults are more vulnerable to scammers.
 “Scamming is becoming very sophisticated and very difficult to detect,” shares Dr. Hilsabeck.
 “People in the workforce are regularly informed about the latest methods scammers use to target unsuspecting individuals or groups.
 However, older adults are often retired, which means they usually don’t receive any forewarning or training on how to navigate this and are more susceptible to the ploys of scammers.”